Koohoko/epitope_diversity/README.md

 ## epitope_diversity

 This tool can calculate the diversity (e.g. [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and [nucleotide diversity](https://en.wikipedia.org/wiki/Nucleotide_diversity)) **at haplotype level** within a specifed region (e.g. epitope) from a NGS sample.
 It accepts a alignment BAM file, and a GFF3 file as input and returns a tsv result.
-The application of this tool can be extended to any genomic regions, not only for immunological epitopes.
-Written in Rust, fast-running and memory-efficient.
+The application of this tool can be extended to any genomic regions, not only for immune epitopes.
+Written in Rust, presumably fast-running and memory-efficient.

 ### Usage
 ```